 I've shifted from listening to 'Mamma Mia' (It was the first ABBA promo video that made me declare Frida as my favourite member) and 'Fernando' consistently to Frida's album, Shine, and ABBA's eponymous 1975 album, which are my favorite albums.
 I'm fascinated with deep cuts (less known songs) from Frida and ABBA, so I'm likely to align with 'Dum Dum Diddle', 'Should I Laugh or Cry', 'You Know What I Mean', 'Ogonen' and 'On and On and On' whenever if the question 'What's my favorite ABBA or post-ABBA song' comes to me.

-Aside from my love of ABBA, I'm a great admirer of krautrock (e.g. Kraftwerk, Can, Tangerine Dream), progressive rock, musicals (e.g. Jesus Christ Superstar, My Fair Lady), and jazz fusion.
+Aside from my love of ABBA, I'm a great admirer of krautrock (e.g. Kraftwerk... anything off from the krautrock documentary.), progressive rock, musicals (e.g. Jesus Christ Superstar, My Fair Lady), and jazz fusion.
 I'm also a devoted fan of surrealism and/or English comedy such as Dad's Army, The Goon Show and Monty Python, as their humour is very sublime as much as ABBA's music is.
-I'm also a relatively new 'Whovian' but I kinda focus too much on Sarah Jane Smith, a companion from Doctor Who, and I play a few instruments like the keyboard, guitar, and others, as a hobby.
+I'm also a relatively new 'Whovian' (Won't bring that up in that forum!
+HAHAHAHA, I know which car I'm riding) and I play a few instruments like the keyboard, guitar, and others, as a hobby.
 Also, I'm a lover of computers and electronics (don't get me started on EMS and Moog synthesisers!).
 I registered to this forum because I kinda want to engage in some sort of discussions relating to ABBA online when I have my spare time.